Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/03-linear-modeling.md

 - when values of Y are restricted (e.g. must be positive integers or binary values)
 - when the variance of Y depends on the mean

 One example from bioinformatics is RNA-seq gene expression data, where expression is measured in terms of read counts, whose values are restricted to being positive integers, and follow a distribution different from the normal distribution.
-Bulk RNA-seq data generally follow exhibit a distribution referred to as the *negative-binomial*.
+Bulk RNA-seq data generally exhibit a distribution referred to as the *negative-binomial*.

 <p align="center">
 <img src="../figures/neg-binom.png" title="xxxx" alt="context"